Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Neutrino signal

-Comparing the $\bar\nu_e$ luminosity peaks of the second neutrino burst with the diagnostic explosion energies, both listed in Table~\ref{tab:fit} and plotted in Fig.~\ref{fig:fit_2}, a linear correlation was found too.
-It is related to the velocities of the second shock.
-Models with a high(low) explosion energy correspond to high(low) velocities in the post-shock layer and hence high(low) shock heating occurs.
-This, in turn, results in the conversion of kinetic energy into thermal energy, which is related linearly, and gives rise to high(low) peak luminosity in the second neutrino burst.
+Comparing the $\bar\nu_e$ luminosity peaks of the second neutrino burst with the diagnostic explosion energies, both listed in Table~\ref{tab:fit} and plotted in Fig.~\ref{fig:fit_2}, a linear correlation is assumed too.
+This is related to the energetics of the second shock.
+Models with a high(low) explosion energy correspond to the developments of stronger(weaker) second shocks, in terms of high(low) shock expansion velocities as well as high(low) matter velocities in the post-shock layer.
+Consequently, matter ahead of the expanding shock experiences stronger(weaker) shock heating.
+This, in turn, results in higher(lower) matter temperatures in the post-shock layers for models with high(low) explosion energies, and hence, higher(lower) neutrino luminosities in the second burst.
+The assumed empirical relation between explosion energy estimate, $E_{\rm explosion}$, and the peak $\bar\nu_e$ luminosity expression, Equation~\eqref{eq:fit2}, is shown as the gray solid line in Fig.~\ref{fig:fit_2}.
+The neutrino luminosities are sampled in the comoving frame of reference at 500~km.
+In Appendix~\ref{sec:appendix_a} we perform an analysis of the neutrino decoupling, to confirm that this sampling radius corresponds to the free-streaming regime.
+Note the outliers in Fig.~\ref{fig:fit_2}, RDF-1.8 {\tt s40s28} (red open circle) and RDF-1.9 {\tt s30a28} and {\tt s40.0} (green $*$ and ${\rm x}$ symbols).
+These have the largest deviation from the linear fit~\eqref{eq:fit2}, however, the deviation from the fit is well within the 95\% confidence level.